sauvank/packagist-php-file-tools/README.md

         * string 'output', output of the file
     * optional :
         * bool 'createOutputPath' default true, if the folder does not exist, create them.
+        * bool 'windowsNameValid' default true, modify the output path to be valid for windows.

 ____________